 “Prevention is better than cure”

-Lifestyle modification and healthy diet combinedly can greatly decrease the risk and occurrence of Ischaemic Heart Disease.
+Lifestyle modification and healthy diet combinedly can significantly decrease the risk and occurrence of Ischaemic Heart Disease.

 You get one life.
 Live it healthier and happier.